Yefeng0920/replication_EcoEvo_git/README.md

 ## Overview

-This is a repository containing the data and code for reproducing results from:
+This is a repository containing the data and code (both in `R` and `Julia`) for reproducing results from:

-> Yefeng Yang, Malgorzata Lagisz, Shinichi Nakagawa.
-Enriching meta-analyses through scoping review, bibliometrics, and alternative impact metrics: Visualizing study characteristics, hidden risk of bias, societal influence, and research translation. arXiv, 2023.
+> Yefeng Yang, Erik van Zwet, Nikolaos Ignatiadis, Shinichi Nakagawa.
+A large-scale in silico replication project of ecological and evolutionary studies.
+2024.

+## General instructions for reproducibility

+xxx

 ## Structure

 The repository contains the following folders:

+- `data`

+- `R`

-- Data
+- Julia

-- Function
+- func

-- R
+- figure

-### `Data` folder
+### `data` folder

 The `data` folder includes the raw data files that were retrieved from meta-analysis papers published in different disciplines.